FunlolaA/TableauVisualization-US-CensusData/README.md

 ### Objective
 The goal of this project is to answer this main question:  How does income and poverty look across America?
-In order to answer the main question, I came up with two research questions
+In order to answer the main question, I came up with two research questions.

 ### Research Questions
 - On average, what does the rate of poverty looks like in the United States?